vinaydhegde/testdriven-site/_posts/2017-06-16-01-part3-react-router.markdown

 ---

+Let's add an `/about` route!

 At this point, you should already be quite familiar with the concept of routing on the server-side.
-Well, client-side routing is the really the same - it's just ran in the browser.
+Well, client-side routing is the really the same - it's just run in the browser.
 For more on this, review the excellent [Deep dive into client-side routing](http://krasimirtsonev.com/blog/article/deep-dive-into-client-side-routing-navigo-pushstate-hash) article.

 > Keep in mind that React Router is only necessary for apps that have more than one page.

 In the terminal, open *flask-microservices-client* and then install [react-router-dom](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-dom):